broadinstitute/depmap_omics/README.md

 _You would only be interested here at minima in the result downloading_

-...and post processing tasks.
-The main postprocessing functions (and their wrappers for internal use) can be found in the following files:
+...and postprocessing tasks.
+The main postprocessing steps for each pipeline are as followed:

-`mutations.py`: `postProcess()` is responsible for postprocessing aggregated MAF files

-Please refer to the files and functions above for more details.

-The post processing happens in R using guillaume's and Allie's functions, in brief:

 #### CN

-`copynumbers.py` contains the main postprocessing function (`postProcess()` and their wrappers for internal use) responsible for CN postprocessing (segments and gene-level CN files).
+`copynumbers.py` contains the main postprocessing function (`postProcess()` and their wrappers for internal use) responsible for postprocessing segments and gene-level CN files.

 #### Mutation